jakovg1/computer_animation_exercises/README.md

-# Course:Computer Animation - Exercises
+# Course: Computer Animation - Exercises
 Laboratory exercises for the course Computer Animation 2022/23 - completed using Unity